pschustek/empirical_priors/README.md

 |Fig. S6d | /results/exp2/supp_info/si_prior_modulation_N_previous_trial.m |
 |Fig. S6e | /results/exp2/supp_info/si_prior_weight_previous_trials.m |
 |Fig. S6f | /results/exp2/supp_info/si_prior_accum_block_length.m |
+Some more code refactoring might be done in the future, depending as well on changes to the analysis.

+### Remarks on data availability
-For convenience the fields in data structure provide responses of the ideal observer model
+The original behavioral data used in this analysis will be released upon final publication of the manuscript.
+For convenience, the fields in data structure provide responses of the ideal observer model.

-The present code might be subjected to some more refactoring in the future.